yafp/SCCM/Compliance_Settings/Readme.md

     # Start the service
     Start-Service "SERVICENAMEDUMMY"
     ```
-* Check startup type of service
+* Startup type of service
   * Check
     ```powershell
     # Check startup type of a service